 A course in financial accounting.

 These required prerequistie courses may be taken concurrently with courses in the M.S./M.I.S. program.
-Prerequisitie courses do not count toward the 33 credit hours of course requiremetns in the M.S./M.I.S. program.
+Prerequisiite courses do not count toward the 33 credit hours of course requiremetns in the M.S./M.I.S. program.

 Total Minimum Program Hours: 33 credits